-Becca is a Physics student at the University of Bath, soon to finish her one-year internship placement at Paragraf, before returning to her third year studies.
+Becca is a Physics student at the University of Bath, and recently finished her one-year internship placement at Paragraf.

 “I chose to take a year in industry because I wasn’t sure what I wanted to do after finishing uni and thought that maybe having a placement year would help me to work out what it is that I want to do, or not want to do, afterwards.”

 Becca had previously studied a little about graphene and had attended a couple of lecture series about its potential applications, so was academically curious about what Paragraf was doing.
 After attending her second interview at Paragraf, she knew she wanted to do a placement year here.
 “Everyone I met was so friendly and seemed to genuinely enjoy the work they were doing!”

 At the beginning of the year, Becca was given a lot of freedom to direct the year in a way that she would enjoy.
 “My line manager was frequently checking in to see if there was anything going on that I was particularly interested in being involved in.
 In the end I went down the research route, becoming involved in developing our fundamental understanding of graphene.
 Along the way, I also produced full devices for a while, tried out some new chemical techniques, and even joined in with Business Development for a day.

 Outside of the lab, I have had the chance to attend personal development courses and webinars, visit external partners (when pandemic restrictions allowed) and become involved in the interviewing process.